Is Lisa leaving BLACKPINK? How will it affect the K-pop girl group?

 As of now, it’s unclear why Lisa reportedly rejected the two contract renewals.
 However, if the online speculation in the K-pop Twitter community is to be believed, the South Korean musician might have received substantial offers from other agencies, casting doubt on her future with YG Entertainment.

-However, the company released a statement to the Korean media outlet TV Report in response to the rumours, stating that they are “discussing renewing our contract with Lisa” and that “the rumour has not been officially confirmed.”
-But fans on the YG Entertainment discussion forum have commented that Lisa’s speech during the BLACKPINK world tour finale in Seoul on 17 September 2023 might be her last words to their fandom, BLINKS.
+However, the company released a statement to the Korean media outlet TV Report in response to the rumours, stating that they are “discussing renewing our contract with Lisa” and that “the rumour has not been officially confirmed”.
+But fans on the YG Entertainment discussion forum have commented that Lisa’s speech during the BLACKPINK world tour finale in Seoul on September 17 might be her last words to their fandom, BLINKs.

 How will Lisa’s absence affect BLACKPINK?